alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 ### Potential insights

-These explorations could help you to:
+These explorations can help you to:

-- estimate the proportion of users who reach the bottom of a page
+- identify if a significant proportion of users are not reaching the bottom of a guidance page, indicating the need to review the length (and options for breaking up content), formatting, relevance, and placement of calls to action
-- compare scroll behaviour between device types
-- assess whether longer pages are likely to be fully viewed
 - monitor whether content restructuring changes scroll behaviour
+- measure whether mobile or desktop users scroll further, and review content to ensure it’s effective on both device types

 ### Understand the data

 When automatic scroll tracking is enabled, GA4 records a scroll event when a user reaches approximately 90% of the page depth.

-The "Per cent scrolled" dimension typically shows:
+The "Per cent scrolled" dimension shows either:

 - 90 (user reached at least 90% of the page)
 - blank (all users, regardless of scroll depth)